ghr85/CC0105---Pet-Shop-/readme.md

 * A FOR loop within a FOR loop is used to access an array within an array
 * Whenever you need to access a hash, use the appropriate key for direct access path
 * RETURN will boot you out of the function.
 Not to be used where a complete iteration through an array is needed.
+* Name variables in the style 'function_type' so that they're not such a pain in the @rse.
+Will definitely make your life easier when cycling through multi-dimensional data structures. i.e. what they do and what they are!

 > "There is no (wooden) spoon"